OmkarAcharekar/Serialize_and_Deserialize_DataStructure/README.md

 * All integer types use LEB128 for encoding and decoding.
 * Float and Double is in platform dependent binary format.
 * data.cpp file : Data structure , serialize and deserialize functions.
-* leb128.cpp file : LEB Encoding and Decoding algorithms.
+* leb128.cpp file : LEB128 Encoding and Decoding algorithms.

 ## How To Use